 "Hi Dawn.
 True to His promise, God provided all the money I needed to pay payroll and my business expenses!!
 Actually, 90% of the money was provided by Tuesday!"

-God can be trusted.
-For those of us who are in business as ministry, it is critically important that we follow His lead.
-My calling is to help you follow your calling at work.
-If you would like to learn more or experience Strategic Business Prayer for yourself, contact me!
+For those of us who are in business as ministry, it is critically important to know that God can be trusted in business and that we should that we follow His lead.
+My calling and for those at WhiteStone Professionals is to help you follow your calling at work.
+If you would like to learn more or experience Strategic Business Prayer for yourself, contact us!